 I believe this is part of the story you are writing, Cristina.
 Well done with the hint of suspense towards the end and the sisters’ animosity building up.

-Written on the 13th March 1998.

-29th assignment

 Write an article about a place you have visited in the last 3/4 years.